-Day one will address creating a fairer economic system for those left behind, with a focus on modern slavery, women and girls, radicalisation, and the human impact of climate change.
-Day two will look at closing civil society space, exploring the relationship between tech and human rights, as well as news and democracy.
-Both days will feature grass-roots voices from around the world, and showcase some of the most innovative solutions to the challenges we’ll be discussing.
+Day one addressed creating a fairer economic system for those left behind, with a focus on modern slavery, women and girls, radicalisation, and the human impact of climate change.
+Day two looked at closing civil society space, exploring the relationship between tech and human rights, as well as news and democracy.
+Both days featured grass-roots voices from around the world, and showcased some of the most innovative solutions to the challenges discussed.

 Trust Conference brings together the best minds, leaders, and doers from a diverse range of sectors.